 - # of cycles: 3,000 – 7,000 (depending on DOD used) that’s 8-10+ years

 At this point, you may be wondering, “how do I monitor my lead acid or AGM batteries to make sure they don’t drop below the 50% threshold?”
-Most RV’s, trailers, or fifth wheels, have a “button” that allows you to check your battery levels.
-This button is supposed to show you the level of charge your batteries are at, or how much juice you have left.
-We hate to be the bearer of bad news, but that button is crap!
-It doesn’t give accurate readings, which in turn doesn’t allow you to safely or accurately monitor your battery levels.
-The good news, you can monitor your batteries more accurately with your charge controller (comes with the solar panel kit), and/or your inverter.
-While this isn’t a perfect reading of your batteries, it does give you a much more accurate reading than your stock “battery monitor button”.
+Most RVs, trailers, or fifth wheels, have a “button” that allows you to check your battery levels.
+This button is supposed to show you the level of charge your batteries are at.
+However, it’s not always accurate.

-Our battery bank is 200 amp hours (two 12V 100A lithium iron batteries).
+Our battery bank is 300 amp hours (three 12V 100A lithium iron batteries).
 It was an expensive upfront investment, that could cost you anywhere from $1,500 – $2,000 depending on the company you went with.
-The best way to justify the upfront cost of our batteries it so do a side by side comparison of a 200 amp battery bank in both AGM and Lithium batteries.
+The best way to justify the upfront cost of our batteries is to do a side-by-side comparison of a 200 amp battery bank in both AGM and Lithium batteries.

 *If you have a lead acid and are happy with it, please feel free to replace it with another lead acid.
 However, considering the extensive disadvantages lead acid batteries have, we feel they shouldn’t even be considered as an option for upgrading.
 Not to mention, the highest amp hour rating we could find at Walmart for a lead acid battery was a 12V 24Ah battery which means you would need 4 batteries to reach 100Ah.